octopus-network/octopus-appchain-anchor/README.md

         receiver_id: String,
         amount: U128,
     },
-    /// The fact that a certain amount of NEP-141 token has been locked in appchain anchor.
+    /// The fact that a certain amount of NEAR fungible token has been locked in appchain anchor.
-    Nep141TokenLocked {
+    NearFungibleTokenLocked {
         symbol: String,
         /// The account id of sender in NEAR protocol
         sender_id: AccountId,